 In healthy people, glucose levels in the blood always rise after a meal but they soon return to normal as the glucose is used up or stored.
 A glucose tolerance test helps to distinguish between this normal pattern and the patterns seen in diabetes and pre-diabetes.

-Prior to a glucose tolerance test you are asked not to eat for a certain length of time before the test.
-Then you drink a sugary drink.
+Prior to a glucose tolerance test you are asked not to eat or drink for a certain length of time before the test.
+Then you drink a glucose drink.
 Normally, the body should quickly move glucose from the blood into the body's cells.
 This would reduce the amount of glucose found in the blood samples taken.
 If there is a problem moving glucose into the cells, glucose remains in the bloodstream.
 This shows as a higher level of glucose in the blood samples.

 When the results of the blood samples come back, doctors compare the level of glucose found in your blood samples taken after the test with specific values.
 These values can determine if you have diabetes or pre-diabetes.

 What happens during a glucose tolerance test?

 For the days leading up to the test you should eat a normal diet without restricting what you eat.
 The night before the test your doctor may ask you to stop eating 8-12 hours before you are due to have the glucose tolerance test.
 You will usually be allowed to drink water but may be asked to avoid sugary drinks.